mkotsovoulou/ods6001a/labs/lab2_2/README.md

     - Display the `sum`

-{% spoiler "Hint 1: Modify the Function to accept a parameter 'x'" %}
+{% spoiler "Hint 1: Modify the Function to accept a parameter `x` " %}

 ```
 def add(x):
     total = 0
     count = 0
     # repeat the steps below "x" times:
-        # ask the user for a number using the following prompt: 'Type a number to add:'
+        # ask the user for a number
         # validate that the user types a number - if not display 'Wrong input' and quit
         # add the number to the total
         # increment the count variable